 Whether you’re a first time dog-buyer or not, finding a reputable breeder is absolutely essential.

-Even with newly introduced government plans to crack down on backstreet puppy breeders, the unfortunate fact of the matter is that there are many irresponsible dog breeders out there.
+In 2017 a reform of breeding legislation was initiated with the government planning to crack down on backstreet puppy breeders, the unfortunate fact of the matter is that there are many irresponsible dog breeders out there.
+In 2018 new licencing laws came into force to help protect dogs from irresponsible breeding, you can find out more information by visiting the Kennel Club.

 That’s why we want you to know the important things to check for and to ask when embarking on the breeder selection process for your next puppy purchase.